 The agricultural fire (agfire) sector contains emissions from agricultural fires.
 These emissions were placed into the sector based on their SCC code.
 All SCCs starting with 28015 were included.
 The first three levels of descriptions for these SCCs are: Fires - Agricultural Field Burning; Miscellaneous Area Sources; Agriculture Production - Crops - as nonpoint; Agricultural Field Burning - whole field set on fire.
 The SCC 2801500000 does not specify the crop type or burn method, while the more specific SCCs specify field or orchard crops, and in some cases the specific crop being grown.
 For more information on how emissions for agricultural fires were developed in the 2011NEIv2, see Section 5.2 of the 2011NEIv2 TSD.
+Note that the Missouri agfire emissions were reverted to 2011NEIv1 values at the states' request.

-3.2.3.4 Nonpoint Oil-gas Sector (np_oilgas)
+3.2.3.4 Nonpoint Oil-gas Sector (np\oilgas)

-The nonpoint oil and gas (np_oilgas) sector contains onshore and offshore oil and gas emissions.
+The nonpoint oil and gas (np\oilgas) sector contains onshore and offshore oil and gas emissions.
 EPA estimated emissions for all counties with 2011 oil and gas activity data with the Oil and Gas Tool, and many S/L/T agencies also submitted nonpoint oil and gas data.
 The types of sources covered include drill rigs, workover rigs, artificial lift, hydraulic fracturing engines, pneumatic pumps and other devices, storage tanks, flares, truck loading, compressor engines, and dehydrators.
 For more information on the development of the oil and gas emissions in the 2011NEIv2, see Section 3.20 of the 2011NEIv2 TSD.
+An update to these emissions from 2011NEIv2 was to incorporate emissions for Texas submitted as part of the Final Cross-State Air Pollution Update Rule process.